dotnet/jitutils/src/jit-rl-cse/README.md

 vs Base    0.9989 Better 2 Same 3 Worse 0
 vs Best    1.0174 Better 0 Same 3 Worse 2
 ```
-The `Best/base` is the geometric mean of the ratio of the best perf score to the basline perf score across the training set, and similarly for the ratio values of greedy/base and greedy/best.
+The `Best/base` is the geometric mean of the ratio of the best perf score to the baseline perf score across the training set, and similarly for the ratio values of greedy/base and greedy/best.
 So here after 25 rounds the greedy policy is doing as good or better than the baseline on all 5 methods, though the improvement (0.9989) is modest, but there is the potential for much larger improvement.

 MLCSE then runs the greedy policy against the entire collection, showing the geomean aggregate perf score and code size impact You can think of this as validating the training.
 ```